cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 Note that this only works with getSymbols() because getSymbols() actively checks to see if you want to use a different default value.

 You can find the arguments for a specific method by using help() (e.g. help("getSymbols.yahoo") or by calling args() to print them to the console

+You can use setSymbolLookup() to specify the default data source for an instrument.

+setSymbolLookup() can take any number of name = value pairs, where name is the symbol and value is a named list of getSymbols() arguments for that one symbol.